olinlibrary/signl/README.md

 # signl

+### _/sīnl/_

-Generate files for vinyl cutting signs that conform to the library style.
+Generate files for vinyl-cut signs that conform to the Olin Library style.

 ## Resources